Killing the Dream: History

 Killing the Dream formed in Sacramento in 2002 with guitarist Joel Adams of Embrace the End, bassist Chris Chase, drummer Isaac Fratini and vocalist Elijah Horner.
 After recording a five-song demo tape in 2003, the group added second guitarist Bart Mullis—also of Embrace the End.
-The songs from this demo made up half of their self-titled debut album, released in 2004 through Rival Records.
+The songs from this demo made up half of their self-titled debut album, released in 2004 through Rivalry Records.

 Killing the Dream signed to Deathwish Inc. in December 2004, and first released the 7-inch EP I Rewrote It through the label in early 2005.
 This EP has been referred to as an "introductory" release by Isaac Fratini.
 Their proper full-length follow-up album, In Place Apart, was released on September 13, 2005.
 In Place Apart was produced by Kurt Ballou and the cover art was designed by Jacob Bannon; both of which are from the hardcore band Converge.
 Alternative Press magazine declared the album to be the best hardcore record of 2005.
 In November 2005, the band toured in support of In Place Apart with No Trigger and Crime in Stereo.
 Support continued into 2006 and 2007 when Killing the Dream toured internationally in Japan and Europe.